 No, Plum is definitely not a bank!
 Plum was designed as an alternative to the old-fashioned banking system.
 We're all about helping you... rather than lining our pockets with hidden fees and charges.
 Money stored in your Plum account will not be lent out, and instead will be held in a UK bank account (protected by E-Money Safeguarding Rules) until you choose to withdraw or invest it.

 Q7.
 Does Plum pay interest?

 Q8.
-Is Plum saving safe?
+Is Plum safe?